MGA-Sp-z-o-o/plsql-qr-code/README.md

 - 2.0 - SVG image files support
 - 2.1 - Show logo in QR code
 - 2.2 - Select a QR code and background color for BMP representation (thank You k0mita for the contribution!)
+- 2.3 - Upfront initialization of reference tables

 ## Install PL/SQL package
 - download 2 script files from "package" directory